Contrasting Delphax Technologies (OTCMKTS:DLPX) & voxeljet (NASDAQ:VJET)

 Delphax Technologies Inc. designs, manufactures, and delivers digital print solutions worldwide.
 The company offers cut-sheet printers; continuous roll-fed printers, including label and fanfold printers; and printer on press technology.
 It also provides finishing and test equipment consisting of Folio II equipment designed for check book and booklet production finishing; QCX MICR and image testers; AT2400 continuous forms cutters; and AT8300 conveyor stackers.
 The company was founded in 1981 and is headquartered in Bloomington, Minnesota.

-Receive News & Ratings for Delphax Technologies Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Delphax Technologies and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for voxeljet Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for voxeljet and related companies with MarketBeat.com's FREE daily email newsletter.